-Landlords also have a responsibility of ensuring their properties are friendly to the disabled.
-As a landlord, there may be no worse situation than finding yourself in a fair housing conflict when you rent out your house.
+Landlords also have a responsibility of ensuring their properties are friendly to someone with disability.
+As a landlord, there may be no worse situation than finding yourself in a fair housing law conflict when you rent out your house.

 Not only can it be expensive and time-consuming, but you won't be fulfilling your obligation to your tenants.

 What is the Fair Housing Act?